Avril-Cui/concept_backend/context/design/concepts/AdaptiveSchedule/AdaptiveSchedule.md/steps/concept.c104b2ae.md

 			if b doesn't exist, create it with owner, start, and end (same logic as addTimeBlock);
 			add taskId to this adaptive block's taskIdSet;

-	async requestAdaptiveScheduleAI (owner: User, contexted_prompt: String): (adaptiveBlockTable: set of AdaptiveBlocks, droppedTaskSet: set of droppedTasks)
+	async requestAdaptiveScheduleAI (owner: User, context: String, prompt: String): (adaptiveBlockTable: set of AdaptiveBlocks, droppedTaskSet: set of droppedTasks)
 		effect:
-			send the structured contexted_prompt to the llm;
+			send a structured prompt to the llm with the provided context;
 			llm returns a structured JSON response including:
 				- adaptiveBlocks (with start/end times and assigned task ids)
 				- droppedTasks (tasks removed due to insufficient time)